Ink Review #2856: Pennonia Napnyugta Sunset

 Comparison Swabs:

-Peach Candlelight is similar to Maruzen Doukan.
+To-ro is just a little bit lighter than Pennonia Wasp.
 Click here to see the orange inks together.

 Longer Writing:

-I used a Leonardo Furore with a x-wing harpoon nib on a Taroko Enigma notebook.
-The ink has a very dry flow.
+I used a Lamy Safari Mango with a medium nib on a Taroko Enigma notebook.
+The ink has a wet flow.

 Thanks to all my Patrons!
 I couldn’t do these reviews without you!
 You can find my Patreon page here.